MitchellMitch/fars_cleaner/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+## Version History
+- **1.4.0** - Removed dependency on Pooch library.
+Now using direct downloads with progress bars via requests and tqdm.
+- **1.3.5** - Previous version

 ## License
 [BSD-3 Clause](https://choosealicense.com/licenses/bsd-3-clause/)